Sydney Newman: Doctor Who

-In 1963 he initiated the creation of the science fiction television series Doctor Who.
-The series has been described by the British Film Institute as having "created a phenomenon unlike any other British TV programme", and by The Times newspaper as "quintessential to being British".
+In 1963 he initiated the creation of a science fiction television series, Doctor Who.
+The series has been described by the British Film Institute as having "created a phenomenon unlike any other British TV programme" and by The Times newspaper as "quintessential to being British".
 Newman had long been a science-fiction fan: "[U]p to the age of 40, I don't think there was a science-fiction book I hadn't read.
 I love them because they're a marvellous way—and a safe way, I might add—of saying nasty things about our own society."

-When Controller of BBC Television Donald Baverstock alerted Newman of the need for a programme to bridge the gap between the sports showcase Grandstand and pop music programme Juke Box Jury on Saturday evenings, he decided that a science-fiction drama would be the perfect vehicle for filling the gap and gaining a family audience.
-Although much work on the genesis of the series was done by Donald Wilson, C. E. Webber and others, it was Newman who created the idea of a time machine larger on the inside than the out and the character of the mysterious "Doctor", both of which remain at the heart of the programme.
-The origin of the actual title Doctor Who itself is less clear; actor and director Hugh David later credited this to his friend Rex Tucker, the initial "caretaker producer" of the programme, although Tucker himself said the title had come from Newman.
-In a 1971 interview Donald Wilson claimed to have named the series, and when this claim was put to Newman he did not dispute it.
+When Controller of BBC Television Donald Baverstock told Newman of the need for a programme to bridge the gap between the sports showcase Grandstand and pop music programme Juke Box Jury on Saturday evenings, he decided that a science-fiction drama would be the perfect vehicle for filling the gap and gaining a family audience.
+Although much work on the genesis of the series was done by Donald Wilson, C. E. Webber and others, it was Newman who created the idea of the TARDIS, a time machine larger on the inside, and the character of the mysterious "Doctor", both of which remain at the heart of the programme.
+The origin of the title Doctor Who is less clear; actor and director Hugh David later credited this to his friend Rex Tucker, the initial "caretaker producer" of the programme, although Tucker said the title had come from Newman.
+In a 1971 interview, Donald Wilson claimed to have named the series and when this claim was put to Newman he did not dispute it.

-After the series had been conceived, Newman initially approached Don Taylor and then Shaun Sutton to produce it, although both declined.
-He then decided on his former production assistant at ABC, Verity Lambert, who had never produced, written or directed, but she readily accepted his offer.
+After the series had been conceived, Newman approached Don Taylor and then Shaun Sutton to produce it, although both declined.
+Newman then decided on his former production assistant at ABC, Verity Lambert, who had never produced, written or directed, but she readily accepted his offer.
 As Lambert became the youngest—and only female—drama producer at the BBC, there were some doubts as to Newman's choice, but she became a success in the role.
-Even Newman clashed with her on occasion, however, particularly over the inclusion of the alien Dalek creatures on the programme.
-Newman had not wanted any "bug-eyed monsters" in the show, but he was placated when the creatures became a great success.
+Even Newman clashed with her on occasion, particularly over the inclusion of the alien Dalek creatures in the programme.
+Newman had not wanted any "bug-eyed monsters" in the show but he was placated when the creatures became a great success.
 In the 2007 Doctor Who episode "Human Nature", the Doctor (in human form as "John Smith") refers to his parents Sydney and Verity, a tribute to both Newman and Lambert.